brianmcananey/VSCode_Project3/Testing.md

 - Styling of the Navbar when logged in isn't as good as it should be, need to improve the css for "logout"
 - The performance level of the About page needs improving to speed up loading time.
 This can be fixed at a later date as I did not have time.
 - Add extra security in the form of a confirm password on the sign up page.
+- Need to fix the styling of the Footer as one icon doesnt render properly.